bcgov/how-to-workshops/labs/netpol-quickstart/README.md

 ```

 **Pro Tip 🤓**
 - Add labels to your KNP to easily find and delete them as a group.
+Check out [this sample application](https://github.com/bcgov/how-to-workshops/blob/master/labs/netpol-demo-project) that demonstrates the use of labels to make it easier to apply KNPs to the selected pods.
 - `podSelector: {}` is a wildcard, if you want additional piece of mind add a label like `route-ingress: true` to pods that can accept external traffic and use it in place of the wildcard.

 ### Any to Any